Mask RCNN Pytorch – Instance Segmentation

 - Masks, prediction class, and bounding box are obtained by get_prediction.

-- each mask is given random color from set of 11 colours.
+- Each mask is given a random color from the set of 11 colours.

 - Each mask is added to the image in the ration 1:0.5 with OpenCV

-- Bounding box is drawn with cv2.rectangle with class name as text on it.
+- A bounding box is drawn with cv2.rectangle with class name annotated as text on it.

 - The final output is displayed